-Students enrolled in the second semester of a yearlong introductory survey of the history of art may not have access to paperback Volume I (or backpack Books A, B, and C).
-Therefore, Volume II and Book D of Art through the Ages: A Global History open with a special set of concise primers on Greco-Roman and medieval architectural terminology and construction methods and on Greco-Roman, Christian, Buddhist, and Hindu iconography-information that is essential for understanding the history of art and architecture after 1300 both in the West and the East.
+Students enrolled in the second semester of a yearlong introductory survey of the history of art may not have access to paperback Volume I. Therefore, Volume II of Art through the Ages: A Western Perspective opens with a special set of concise primers on Greco-Roman and medieval architectural terminology and construction methods and on Greco-Roman and Christian iconography-information that is essential for understanding the history of art and architecture after 1300 in the West.